 Now, there are a few types of challenges involved in meeting the demands of content-hungry consumers and businesses, but one of the most important topics is cost.
 Because competition has heated up so much in this market, a price war of sorts has appeared to surface and put many service providers in a precarious position.

-This is one reason why leveraging advanced data centres and interconnection facilities that are located in the right places, such as major hubs like New York, is critical for service providers today.
+This is one reason why leveraging advanced data centers and interconnection facilities that are located in the right places, such as major hubs like New York, is critical for service providers today.
 These environments might also unlock some doors to new markets and ventures, since so many different types of entities are using them.

 Furthermore, maximizing efficiency, reliability and agility through the use of multi-cloud services can take the service provider to a new level of power, allowing it to effectively navigate the turbulent tides of increased international content demand.